conan/conan.github.io/_posts/2018-01-13-a-spec-for-urls-in-clojure.md

 ### Username, password, host

 These are just strings, and surprisingly they can be empty.
-We can use `url-encoded-string-alphanumeric`.
+We can use `string-alphanumeric`.

 ### Port